leosok/micropython_neopixel_matrix/Readme.md

 #### Methods

-- `text(string, x=0, y=0, color=Color.RED, center=False)`: Display the given text on the NeoPixel matrix.
+- `text(self, string:str, x:int=0, y:int=0, color:tuple=Color.RED, center:bool=False)`: Display a given Text on the NeoPixel matrix.

-- `scroll_text(string, x=0, y=0, color=Color.RED, delay=0.07, scroll_in=True, scroll_out=True)`:
-  Scroll the given text on the NeoPixel matrix with the specified parameters.
-    - `string` (str): The text string to be scrolled.
+    - `string` : str: The text to display **(Optional:)**
-    - `x` (int, optional): The initial x-coordinate of the text in the matrix.
+    - `x`      : int:                         The x-coordinate of the top-left corner of the Text on the matrix.
 Defaults to 0.
-    - `y` (int, optional): The initial y-coordinate of the text in the matrix.
+    - `y`      : int:                         The y-coordinate of the top-left corner of the Text on the matrix.
 Defaults to 0.
-    - `color` (tuple, optional): The RGB color of the text.
+    - `color`  : tuple(r:int, g:int, b:int):  The RGB color of the text.
 Defaults to Color.RED.
+    - `center` : bool:                        If True, the text will be centered on the matrix.
+Defaults to False.

+- `scroll_text(self, string:str, x:int=0, y:int=0, color:tuple=Color.RED, delay:float=0.07, scroll_in:bool=True, scroll_out:bool=True)`: Scroll the given text on the NeoPixel matrix with the specified parameters.
+    - `string`     : str:                         The text string to be scrolled.
+    **(Optional:)**
+    - `x`          : int:                         The initial x-coordinate of the text in the matrix.
+Defaults to 0.
+    - `y`          : int:                         The initial y-coordinate of the text in the matrix.
+Defaults to 0.
+    - `color`      : tuple(r:int, g:int, b:int):  The RGB color of the text.
+Defaults to Color.RED.
-    - `delay` (float, optional): The time delay (in seconds) between each scrolling step.
+    - `delay`      : float:                       The time delay (in seconds) between each scrolling step.
 Defaults to 0.07.
-    - `scroll_in` (bool, optional): If True, the text will scroll in from the right edge of the matrix.
-If False, the text will begin at the specified x-coordinate (0 by default).
+    - `scroll_in`  : bool:                        If True, the text will scroll in from the right edge of the matrix.
 Defaults to True.
-    - `scroll_out` (bool, optional): If True, the text will continue scrolling until it exits the left edge of the matrix.
-If False, the text will stop scrolling once its right edge reaches the left edge of the matrix.
+    - `scroll_out` : bool:                        If True, the text will scroll out to the left edge of the matrix.
 Defaults to True.

         Example usage: